“Exposure” and “Stop” Explained:

-In Part I of “The Exposure Triangle” we established the essential definitions of Aperture (f-number), Shutter Speed, and ISO.
+In Part I of “The Exposure Triangle” (see that article here) we established the essential definitions of Aperture (f-number), Shutter Speed, and ISO.

 But, two vitally important questions must be answered if we want to gain complete control over our camera’s settings: 1) What is the “exposure“ of a photograph, and 2) How do we measure what happens to exposure when you raise or lower Aperture, Shutter Speed, and ISO?